-Please continue reading for more information about the collaborative family law practice at Greensboro Family Law, in Greensboro, North Carolina or call 336-230-7359 today for a consultation with Rebecca Perry.
+Please continue reading for more information about the collaborative family law practice at Camino Law, in Greensboro, North Carolina or call 336-230-7359 today for a consultation with Rebecca Perry.

 Many participants in the legal process, attorneys and clients alike, have become increasingly disenchanted with traditional adversarial litigation as a method of resolving family law disputes.
 The Collaborative Law movement has emerged in response to the sense of dissatisfaction felt by those involved in family law litigation.